A. Community Income Generation Activities:

 B. Youth and Sports

-ACFOLA sees youth engagement as critical strategic imperative.
+ACFOLA sees youth engagement as a critical strategic imperative.
 Keeping youth engaged in sport, culture, education and leadership development is one of its priorities.
 In that pursuit,

-- ACFOLA conduct a soccer tournament that brought several teams to participate.
-This tournament touched the surface of the latent need of the young and ACFOLA has received a great interest from the communities and individuals to make this engagement a permanent and expanded undertaking because sport, as a universal language and communication tool, can bring more inclusion and integration of African-Canadians and Canadians and other groups of different cultural background.
+- ACFOLA organized a soccer tournament that brought several teams to participate.
+This tournament touched the surface of the latent need of the young and ACFOLA has received great interest from the communities and individuals to make this engagement a permanent and expanded undertaking because sport, as a universal language and communication tool, can bring more inclusion and integration of African-Canadians and Canadians and other groups of different cultural background.
 To address this need and other similar needs, ACFOLA has partners with Western University’s Community Engaged Learning(CEL)